SocietyProtocol/Content-Library/Published/Articles/The Sovereign Individual (Agency).md

 > **Individuality:** All individuals are fundamentally different, and should look to contribute to society in their own unique ways, and not be treated as if they are the same.

 _We don’t believe that everyone needs to be the same or equal_.
-At the root of Society Protocol is the belief that everyone is different, and each Individual Actor and Organization should be able to contribute to society in their own unique ways.
+At the root of Society Protocol’s [ideology](https://societyprotocol.io/Published/Movement/Ideology) is the belief that everyone is _different_, and each Individual Actor and Organization should be able to contribute to society in their own unique ways.

-The equality of Nation States is a fraudulent ideology forced upon the populace by the ruling class to create a more effective workforce without the reality to back it.
-Pushing these fraudulent ideologies upon the populace rots their minds, as they become unable to square the reality with the ideology.
-Yet Nation States must retain this fraudulent ideology and belief of **equality** throughout their empires, because they do not have another method to facilitate social cohesion.
-Society Protocol does.
-Allowing us to proceed to the true ideology of **everyone is different**[11](#fn:11).
+Only by evolving into the TEAA paradigm of Synchronized States (which provide social cohesion in the SSC), can we get away from using the flawed ideology of _equality,_ which currently underpins the foundation of our identities and realities in the DEAA (by underpinning the duplicated contracts and democratic principles)[17](#fn:17).

+Synchronized States will facilitate the replacement of _democratic principles_ with _meritocratic principles_.
+This will improve intelligence and coordination in the human population, as everyone can drop their identity masks of _equality_ and focus on co-operating in valuable synergistic ways, using their individual differences, meanwhile retaining Equal Rights (another one of our ideological beliefs).

+> **Equal Rights**: All individuals, regardless of physical attributes or connections should have equal rights and privileges in public society. (no special privileges on some accounts vs others: equal rights).
+>
+> **_Meritocracy:_** _Our social contract incentivizes meritocracy (not democracy or autocracy).
+We aim for the best people for each specific problem to be making decisions about that issue (in the right quantity and optimized process (amount of resources)).
+The primary root of decisions to optimize for is the survival of the State.
+All subgroups of meritocracy (i.e. the meritocracy of blacksmithing, are subservient to the root: the survival of the State)._

 Every Level in Society Protocol is designed to facilitate maximum individual freedom while retaining social cohesion and optimal coordination mechanisms.
 SP gives Individual Actors maximum freedom to become the best version of themselves in this way.
-During the TEAA, it will no longer about affording a large R&D budget to experiment with a wide range of individualism.
-Individualism will retain it’s large range of freedom, but become better guided by the needs of the Synchronized State through synchronized incentivization mechanisms at the same time.
+During the TEAA, it will no longer be about affording a large R&D budget in order to experiment with a wide range of individualism.
+Individualism will retain it’s large range of freedom, but become better guided by the needs of the Synchronized State—through the society-wide synchronized incentivization mechanisms—at the same time.

 How will Society Protocol and the TEAA change humans and their identities?
-We don’t know exactly…but I believe it will make every individual more considerate of what society wants and inclined (incentivized) to deliver it.
+We don’t know exactly…but I believe it will make every individual more considerate of what society wants, and inclined (incentivized) to deliver it.
 Everyone will move more as one unit, and be more considerate of the societal wishes in their actions. _This can elevate the State, which as we covered in the beginning of the article: is ultimately the only way to elevate individual identities._

 #### Privacy

 Synchronized States of the TEAA allow us to maintain social cohesion while allowing data at the right level of privacy.
 This is because the protocol **<u>can</u>** **<u>see</u>** the important data (it has something to hook into) being that it’s tech based, the same format as the digital data flowing through it.
 That is the problem with the Nation States of the DEAA, they are not tech based…while the data flowing through their populace to facilitate their coordination has turned largely into digital data, they exist on another orthogonal.
-They cannot “plug-in” to the vital data flowing through society, so they must rely on a list of corporate sponsors.
+They cannot “plug-in” to the vital data flowing through society, so they must rely on a list of corporate entities.
 This means they don’t know what’s being taken outside of their “visibility jurisdiction” and how that will be used to cripple their shared reality.
 So they must coerce entities in their jurisdiction to do the bidding of the modern Surveillance State in order to survive.

-While Society Protocol provides less privacy than ever before during history, as is the pattern of evolution during absolutely every single age (ZEA, SEA, DEA, TEA).
-It is simultaneously capable of providing privacy at all the right spots using cryptography.
-Privacy is correctly delineated[12](#fn:12).
+While Society Protocol provides less privacy than ever before during history, as is the pattern of evolution visible during absolutely every single age (ZEA, SEA, DEA, TEA).
+It is simultaneously capable of providing privacy at all the right spots using cryptography. _Privacy is correctly delineated_[18](#fn:18).

 **Pseudoanonimity****:** Society Protocol instances consist of pseudonymous accounts and allow for multiple identities.
 This is different from the traditional government IDs of the DEAA and can facilitate a sense of privacy in some cases.
-Pseudonymous expression is really important to any society, being that pseudonymous/anonymous expression is the only way individuals can express truth which is taboo or politically inconvenient or dangerous for their identity.
+Pseudonymous expression is really important to any society, being that pseudonymous/anonymous expression is the only way individuals can express truth which is taboo, politically inconvenient, or dangerous for their identity.

 Pseudoanonimity has historically demonstrated itself to be an important tool for coordination under duress.
 Very basic things, that we take for granted today, required pseudoanonimity: Bitcoin by Satoshi Nakamoto, The Federalist Papers by Publius, Nicolaus Copernicus’s Heliocentric Theory.